 The best bad movie of the year so far

-The film however does have its down sides, with pacing an issue throughout, jumping from location to location without the feeling of time passing at all, some of the relationships didn’t feel the most realistic and engagement was lacking in some of the set pieces, but over all I laughed in the parts they wanted you to laugh at, I enjoyed the fight scenes and the ending pretty much wound up everything without the need for a sequel (though given how badly it preformed it isn’t going to happen anyway).
+The film, however, does have its downsides, with pacing an issue throughout, jumping from location to location without the feeling of time passing at all, some of the relationships didn’t feel the most realistic and engagement was lacking in some of the set pieces, but overall I laughed in the parts they wanted you to laugh at, I enjoyed the fight scenes and the ending pretty much wound up everything without the need for a sequel (though given how badly it performed it isn’t going to happen anyway).